 - Start off by seasoning the salmon with some salt, black pepper, smoked paprika and chili powder

-- Whisk together soy sauce, lime and honey and drizzle over salmon (Marinating it for at least 15 minutes helps to achieve even more flavor but skip if in a pinch)
+- Whisk together soy sauce (or gluten free tamari), lime and honey (or low carb sweetener) and drizzle over salmon.
+(Marinating it for at least 15 minutes helps to achieve even more flavor but skip if in a pinch)

-- Slide lime slices underneath the salmon, wrap with foil (or use parchment paper) and bake until tender and flaky – about 12-15 minutes depending on the thickness of the salmon.
+- Place the salmon in the middle of the sheet pan and slide lime slices underneath the salmon.
+Bake until tender and flaky – about 12-15 minutes depending on the thickness of the salmon.

 - To seal in the flavors, broil for 3-5 minutes until the ends of the salmon are slightly charred.